Ckwasnik/nginx-2420/README.md

 CREATING OUR HTML FILE

-1. create a file called index.html within the ```./nginx-2420```, and copy and paste or write the following document into your index.html file.
+1. create a file called index.html within the ./nginx-2420 directory, and copy and paste or write the following document into your index.html file.

    ```sudo vim index.html```